Nutrition and Dietetics Degrees: What You'll Study

 Other licensure requirements vary on a state-by-state basis.

 Studying to become a dietitian involves some different coursework than becoming a nutritionist, but there is a good deal of overlap between the two as well.
 Specifics will vary by program, but an example of a course listing might look like this:

 How long will it take?

 In some states, you only need a certificate or associate's degree to be eligible for your nutritionist license, and these can be achieved in two years or less.
-On the other hand, some nutritionists and dietitians opt to advance to a master's degree, which will add on a few years of school, typically about three additional years on top of your time spent on a bachelor's degree.
+On the other hand, some nutritionists and dietitians opt to advance to a master's degree, which can take between two and three years to complete.

 Are online programs available?